Long Island Sound Nitrogen Campaign

 [1] “Long Island Sound Report Card.”
 Save the Sound, https://www.savethesound.org/report-card.

-Next step: Continue to document low oxygen and other polluted conditions in Western Long Island Sound due to New York City sewage treatment plants and advocate for opening and modifying of the NYC permit when new modeling is available.
+Next step: Continue to document low oxygen and other polluted conditions in Western Long Island Sound due to New York City sewage treatment plants and advocate for opening and modifying the NYC permit when new modeling is available.
+Continue to advocate for Suffolk County voters to approve the Water Quality Restoration Act.

 Further reading: